Kivanc10/Artifical-Bee-Colony-Algorithms/beeColonies(TSP)/README.md

 ## what is the TSP
-Traveling Salesman Problem (GSP), nodes the cost (distance, time or expense) to a minimum to move the points only once
+Traveling Salesman Problem (TSP), nodes the cost (distance, time or expense) to a minimum to move the points only once